build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

   && chmod 600 ~/.ssh/ec2-cdk-key.pem
 ```

 Let's go through each of the command steps.
 Firstly, the `\` at the end of the lines tells your shell that the command is split onto a new line, which is why we add it to the first 5 lines to make the command more readable.
 The first of the commands, `mkdir -p ~/.ssh`, creates the directory `.ssh` in your OS user's home directory, and the `-p` indicates to create the directory with parents, and to not error if it already exists - this may be the first time you use SSH on your local machine, in which case the directory may not exist.
-What is meant by "with parents" is that if you would like to create a new nested directory structure (e.g. `mkdir -p ~/something/very/nested/here`) it would create all the parent directories of `something`, with `very` in it, `nested` inside `very`, and `here` inside `nested` without you needing to run multiple `mkdir` commands.
+What's meant by "with parents" is that if you would like to create a new nested directory structure (e.g. `mkdir -p ~/something/very/nested/here`) it would create all the parent directories of `something`, with `very` in it, `nested` inside `very`, and `here` inside `nested` without you needing to run multiple `mkdir` commands.
 The second command uses the AWS CLI to call `secretsmanager` where we stored the SSH key to fetch it raw data, and we specify the `query` as `SecretString` to only bring back that field as `text`.
 We then use the `>` operator to tell our shell to take the output and write it to the file `~/.ssh/cd-key.pem`, overwriting any existing content (if the file does not exist, it will be created; if it did exist, we will overwrite the contents).
 Lastly, the [`chmod`](https://en.wikipedia.org/wiki/Chmod) command limits who can access the file - SSH requires keys to be locked down, so we limit read and write access to our OS user only.

 Once we have run this command, we can SSH to the instance by using the public IP address, specifying which SSH key to use with the `-i ~/.ssh/ec2-cdk-key.pem`, and to only offer that key to the server by specifying `-o IdentitiesOnly=yes` - there is quite a lot of detail in that parameter which we won't cover here.
 The short version is that if you have many SSH keys, the SSH server in your instance would reject your login attempt if too many incorrect keys were sent as it would try each of them in your `~/.ssh` directory with certain names.